 - Batteries to store energy until needed, and

 - A Power Control Unit (PCU) to manage energy output from the EPS to the satellite.

 We will go into more detail on those components and modules that are commercially available in future overview articles.

-Power Module Type II incl Battery Pack - built to support payloads with high power requirements.
-It supports multiple outputs, has a high power efficiency and is fully compliant with the CubeSat standard.
+Power Module Type II incl Battery Pack – built to support payloads with high power requirements; the EPS has multiple outputs and is compliant with the CubeSat standard.

 The EPS portfolio of Terma

 Terma manufactures a wide array of EPS systems and associated products to meet different mission and application needs.
 The portfolio consists of various modules and ancillary sub-systems to deal with different aspects of the EPS function – a selection of products are detailed below and you can see the full portfolio here:

 The Modular Medium Power Unit – A power unit designed for observation, navigation, science or low power communication spacecrafts.
 The design concept was qualified by it first application in Rosetta and has been reused in Mars Express, Venus Express, Galileo and Small Geo.

 The Array Power Regulation Module – The APR module consists of a power regulator function supported by a Maximum Power Point Tracker capability.
 The design is targeted at any type of solar array technology.

 The Battery C/D Regulation Module – the BCDR module consists of two power regulators, a Battery Charge Regulator (BCR) and a Battery Discharge Regulator (BDR).
 The design is targeted at Li-Ion battery systems, for systems requiring a regulated 28V power bus.